jonathanlofgren/more-kedro/README.md

 The parameters are typed right after your `DataCatalog` is created, so any failures will surface before your kedro run starts.

+## Contributions
+If you have any usefull kedro utilitie such as runners, hooks, datasets or whatever it is - feel free to open a PR!